Mission statement of the Admissions Office

 How we make admissions decisions

-Language proficiency testing is NOT an admissions interview.
+Separate from this process of interviews, the Admissions Office tests some applicants’ language proficiency.
 See the ‘Language requirements’ section of the Eligibility page for more.

 Equity and diversity